-PROPOSED FDA REGULATIONS TO REQUIRE "CHAIN RESTAURANTS" TO POST NUTRITION INFORMATION
+NEW FDA REGULATIONS TO REQUIRE CHAIN RESTAURANTS TO POST NUTRITION INFORMATION

-As part of the health care reforms of 2010, Congress imposed a new regulatory scheme on "chain restaurants."
-New legislation requires these restaurants to provide extensive nutrition information about every regular menu item.
+As part of the health care reforms of 2010, Congress imposed a new regulatory scheme on chain restaurants.
+New legislation requires restaurant chains to provide extensive nutrition information about every regular menu item.
 Some of that information-notably calorie counts-must be set out on every menu and menu board.
-The FDA is drafting implementing regulations.
+The U.S. Food and Drug Administration ("FDA") is drafting implementing regulations.
 This process has proven surprisingly complex as the FDA tries to take into account the many ways in which food is prepared and presented, and the many kinds of establishments that serve food.
-Although some details are still undetermined, it is clear that restaurants-even those that are subject to existing state and local regulations-will need to expend significant effort and money to comply with the eventual regulations.
+Although some details are still undetermined, it is clear that restaurants will need to expend significant effort and money to comply with the eventual regulations.